Contributions to Luanti

 Help modpack

-Screenshot of the “Help” Minetest modpack
+Screenshot of the “Help” Luanti modpack

 HUD Bars

-Screenshot of the “HUD Bars” Minetest mod
+Screenshot of the “HUD Bars” Luanti mod

 Replaces the default “statbars” (icons that show your health, breath, etc.) with progress-bar-like indicators.
 This mod is being used in a lot of servers.